learn-co-curriculum/phase-0-pac-3-what-is-a-test/README.md

 ```

 In the first line, we're enabling the tests to access the variables in
 `index.js`.
-You don't need to worry about exactly how this works at this point;
+You don't need to worry about exactly how this works at this point —
-it's enough to understand that we're creating a variable `index` that will
+just know that the `module.exports` and `require` keywords allow us to access
-contain the values of the three variables.
+variables written in the `index.js` file from within the test file.

 The next thing to notice is that the test code itself is commented out using the
 `/*` and `*/` block commenting syntax.
 This is because, as mentioned above, we